 10 Must-Read Books for Software Developers

 Besides all the great offerings of the modern world — podcasts, videos, blogs, etc. — reading a good book is still something many people don’t want to miss.
-I have read many good books covering tech-related things, such as software engineering, for example, and am still reading to learn new patterns and best practices.
+So how do you find the best books for software developers?

-Finding great books for software engineering is not an easy task because the ecosystem changes so rapidly, making many things obsolete after a short time.
-This is especially true regarding books that rely on a specific version of a programming language.
+Finding great books for software developers is not easy because the ecosystem changes rapidly, making many things obsolete after a short time.
+This is especially true regarding books that rely on a specific programming language.

 However, there are evergreens available, books that deal with meta-topics, design patterns, or general mindsets.

-The following collection consists of some of the most popular, most-read books available.
-Books that are still relevant today and that are often recommended by senior developers to junior developers.
-I know that time is precious, especially for software engineers, but if you manage to read some of them it will definitely help you and your career.
+The following collection consists of books for software developers, some of the most popular, most-read books available.
+In addition, senior developers often recommend books that are still relevant to junior developers.
+I know that time is precious, especially for software engineers, but if you manage to read some of the books for software developers, it will help you and your career.
 Note that this list is in no particular order because all of these books are equally recommendable.

 Note: None of the links below are affiliate links.